renanmakoto/life-game-app/README.md

 <h1 align="center">life-game-app</h1>
-A mobile game-like app for using in real life I developed using React Native to practice my mobile skills.
+<p align="center>A mobile game-like app for using in real life I developed using React Native to practice my mobile skills.</p>

 Node modules installation commands used in this application are listed below: